hunter-yeago/Language-Learning-Tool/FEATURE_ROADMAP.md

 - Then it was right.
 - Then it was partially correct?
 - have access to the essay / tutor / whatever in the history

 ---

+### 3. New Changes / Re-grading after essay submission?
+idea: the tutor makes a mistake and needs to fix their mistake

+**Status:** TODO
+**Priority:** High

+**Requirements:**
+- Enable tutors to make changes to essays after grading
+- Provide ability to re-grade or edit feedback

+---